 A Quick Lesson About Olive Trees

-Extra virgin olive oil isĀ onlyĀ made with the olive fruit which grows on the olive tree.
-Yes, olives are a fruit!
-One of the most beautiful and ancient plants, the olive tree can live for thousands of years and are drought tolerant.
-Olive trees are notoriously slow growers, they need to grow 4 to 7 years before they can yield any fruit.
+Extra virgin olive oil is only made with the fruit that grows on the olive tree (yes they're a fruit!).
+One of the most beautiful and ancient plants, can live for thousands of years, and are very drought tolerant.

-Hereās an example, if you plant an olive tree in 2016 and it grows at a fairly normal rate you can expect to get a very small harvest beginning 2020, however, itās likely the tree will not produce a full yield until 2022.
-As olive trees grow older they produce more fruit.
+For example, if you plant an olive tree in 2016 and it grows at a fairly normal rate you can expect to get a very small harvest beginning 2020, however, it’s likely the tree will not produce a full yield until 2022.
+As they grow older they produce more fruit.

-All olive trees are different and have different harvesting schedules.
+All cultivars are different and have different harvesting schedules.
 In addition, not all farmers can harvest their trees every year.
-Some trees only produce an abundance of olives every 2 years.
-The Smithsonian writes regularly about agricultural findings,Ā hereāsĀ a piece about an olive tree between 4,000-5,000 years old!
-Howās that for healthy.
-Read more about these amazing treesĀ hereĀ andĀ here.
+Some only produce an abundance of fruit every 2 years.

-How Extra Virgin Olive Oil Is Made
+How Is Olive Oil Made?

-*Read the International Olive Councilās complete standards for extra virgin olive oilĀ here*
+*Read the International Olive Council’s complete standards for EVOO here*

-Step 1: Harvest the Olives
+Step 1: Harvest the Fruit

-The first step in producing high-quality extra virgin olive oil is harvesting the olives, this step is crucial because itās one of the defining factors of an extra virgin vs regular olive oil.
+The first step in producing high-quality extra virgin olive oil is harvesting the fruit, this step is crucial because it’s one of the defining factors of an extra virgin vs regular olive oil.

-In Italy, Harvest season starts in September and ends in December.
-A day picking olives begins at sunrise, (approx. 6:00 am in early fall) and lasts until sunset or until the daily goal is met.
-Itās not uncommon for farmers to harvest at night in order to get the harvest in.
+It’s not uncommon for farmers to harvest at night in order to get the harvest in.
 We only harvest for 6 hours at a time in order to keep the quality of our product high.

 Larger companies usually have teams of people out picking the fruit using large machines.
+This brings us to a very important topic.

 How to Pick Olives